About the program

 Current status

 - Reconstruction works are underway on the Cunningham Highway where bushfires caused significant slope damage at Cunninghams Gap in late 2019.
-Due to the severe damage and complex site, repairs will continue until mid-2025.
+Due to the severe damage and complex site, repairs are being undertaken over an extended period.

 Funding